Editor’s Note: This post was originally published on June 17th, 2021, and was updated on July 2nd, 2021 for accuracy and comprehensiveness.

 - That change creates several questions and potentially disrupts how we used to market our businesses digitally, but it’s not the end of the world.

 - Focusing on first-party data and creating more options for owned media can be the top solution for working around the new challenges and getting your law firm to the top of the SERPs.

 Google has announced that it’s postponing third-party cookie blocking.
 That’s not a change in plans, in any way, but according to the company’s executives, they had to follow a more realistic timeframe.
 The main reasoning behind this decision is that an extended trial period will be vital for testing, preparation, and adoption, as well as creating a complete understanding of international regulations and requirements.
 If everything goes according to plan, we’ll have a two-steps rollout:

-a) Late 2022: Stage one will signal the beginning of a Cookieless future with Google Chrome.
+a) Late 2022: Stage one will signal the beginning of a “cookie-less” future with Google Chrome.
 It will be the official kickoff for advertisers and publishers to migrate their services, adapt to the new era, and adopt the best practices.
-Google expects this stage to last several months, and they will consider feedback and metrics before they move to stage 2.
+Google expects this stage to last several months and will consider feedback and metrics before they move to stage 2.

 b) Once all aspects are sorted out and advertisers/publishers have been given time to adapt, Google will phase out support for third-party cookies, making Chrome a strictly first-party browser.

-As we always do, we’ll keep an eye and update this article if more news surfaces.
+As we always do, we’ll keep an eye out and update this article if more news surfaces.